emmercm/www/src/now.md

 ## 🏢 Working at

 Senior Software Engineer @ [Attentive](https://www.attentive.com/), an SMS and email marketing vendor for e-commerce companies.
-Currently developing a platform for internal engineering teams to schedule, orchestrate, and run business process workloads on [Temporal](https://temporal.io/).
+Currently providing a platform for all things user data.

 ## 👨🏻‍💼️ Top three professional focuses